-This summative assessment is primarily intended to measure a student's mastery of Block 3 and/or Block 4 content given a contemporary (real or hypothetical) situation requiring military responses in concert with other agencies, organizations, and instruments of national power.
+This summative assessment is primarily intended to measure a student's mastery of Block 3 and/or Block 4 content in conjunction with the Block 5 JPP Exercise, given a modern (real or hypothetical) situation requiring military responses in concert with other agencies, organizations, and instruments of national power.
+Timing of this assessment may vary between FSP and NWC-at-NPS; refer to calendar and professor guidance as needed.

-- Demonstrate the ability to analyze operational situations in the modern security environment using operational art and doctrine. - Demonstrate the ability to apply naval, joint and multinational capabilities in a maritime/joint theater across the range of military operations. - Demonstrate the ability to apply critical and creative thinking to operational problems. - Demonstrate the ability to apply clear and precise written communication.
+- Demonstrate the ability to analyze modern military situations using theory and doctrine, and use this analysis to contribute to sound decision-making. - Demonstrate the ability to apply naval, joint and multinational capabilities to modern joint operations and campaigns across the competition continuum. - Demonstrate the ability to apply critical and creative thinking to operational problems. - Demonstrate the ability to apply clear and precise written communication.

-In order to succeed in the remaining block of instruction, students must have a basic level of proficiency in applying naval, joint and multinational military capabilities to operational problems.
-This requires the application of joint, interagency and multinational capabilities across the full range of military operations, anywhere on the conflict continuum, and in an environment that is volatile, uncertain, complex, ambiguous, and fraught with operational-leadership quandaries.
-This assignment is meant to ascertain the level of mastery within the seminar and to revisit as necessary those naval, joint or multinational aspects that may need reinforcing.
+In order to become JPME qualified officers, planners, and commanders students must demonstrate proficiency in applying military capabilities to modern operational problems.
+This requires the application of naval, joint, interagency and multinational capabilities across the full range of military operations, anywhere on the conflict continuum, and in an environment that is volatile, uncertain, complex, ambiguous, and fraught with operational-leadership quandaries.
+This assignment is meant to ascertain the level of mastery of these concepts and to revisit as necessary those aspects that may need reinforcing.